VoliJS/NestedReact/example/databinding.md

     listenToProps : 'myModel myCollection'
 ```

+It's generally advised to keep stateful components at the top level, and use `listenToProps` in the middle level for optimization purposes if you want local updates.
+Keep you bottom-level components pure, and try to do the same for the most of your middle level (`listenToProps` used wisely won't hurt).
 For further information on this topic consult the top-level guide.

 ## Checkboxes